doivaibhav/Betuli-Girl/README.md

     <h1>Priya Renuka Ji ❤️</h1>

     <p>
-      I’ve been thinking about yo, your eyes and everything about you.<br/>
+      I’ve been thinking about your eyes and everything about you.<br/>
       And how everything feels warmer when you’re around.
     </p>